 - Students must fill out the online Co-op Application.
 Completed applications must be submitted at least one week before the last day to add a class for the semester the student wishes to receive credit (fall, spring, and/or summer) -- the student must be working throughout the semester they are receiving co-op credit; no credit can be granted for past work experience:

-- Spring 2017 deadline: applications are no longer being accepted - the deadline was noon on January 17, 2017
+- Summer 2017 deadline: applications are no longer being accepted - the deadline was noon on May 24, 2017

 - Fall 2017 deadline: noon on August 22, 2017

-- The Career Center will email enrolled students after school starts with instructions for completing the four co-op assignments in Blackboard, which will include: Learning Objectives, Student Work Report Form, Employer's Evaluation and Co-op Term Paper.
+- Career Services will email enrolled students after school starts with instructions for completing the four co-op assignments in Blackboard, which will include: Learning Objectives, Student Work Report Form, Employer's Evaluation and Co-op Term Paper.
 (Click here to view the assignments.)

 - When the student submits all four assignments through Blackboard, they will be reviewed.
 If the assignments are approved, the student will receive credit/"CR" for Co-op.
-If the assignments are late or unacceptable, the student will receive an "I." These students will need to discuss the incomplete with the Career Center to make up the assignments.
+If the assignments are late or unacceptable, the student will receive an "I." These students will need to discuss the incomplete with Walton Career Services to make up the assignments.

 Attention Accounting Majors: The accounting department offers an accounting internship credit (ACCT 310V); you should check with your academic advisor and/or the accounting department to determine which course you need.